Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Textoshop

 \subsection{Dragging, Resizing, Rotating, and Splitting}

-Direct interactions are typically reserved for the most frequent operations.
-In \name, direct interactions map to meaning-preserving changes whose impact is limited to the selection, such as additions, deletions, permutations, distributions, and consolidations~\cite{faigleyAnalyzingRevision1981}.
+Direct interactions are typically reserved for frequent operations.
+In \name, we map these interactions to meaning-preserving changes whose impact is limited to the selection, such as additions, deletions, permutations, distributions, and consolidations~\cite{faigleyAnalyzingRevision1981}.

-\icon{figures/tools/dragging.pdf}\textit{ Dragging --} Freely moves a text selection in and off the the page through a drag-and-drop interaction (\Cref{fig:directManipulations}.\icon{figures/tools/dragging.pdf}).
+\begin{imageonly}\icon{figures/tools/dragging.pdf}\end{imageonly} \textit{Dragging --} Freely moves a text selection in and off the the page through a drag-and-drop interaction (\Cref{fig:directManipulations}.\aptLtoX[graphic=no,type=html]{\raisebox{-2pt}{ }}{\icon{figures/tools/dragging.pdf}}).
 Once dragged, the selected text is freed from the positioning constraints of the page and can be placed anywhere on or around the page on the canvas, supporting organizations similar to drawing software.

-\icon{figures/tools/resizing.pdf}\textit{ Resizing --} Lengthens or shortens the selected text to fit within the specified space.
-The interaction is triggered by starting a dragging motion from the right edge of the text (\Cref{fig:directManipulations}.\icon{figures/tools/resizing.pdf}).
+\aptLtoX[graphic=no,type=html]{\raisebox{-2pt}{ }}{\icon{figures/tools/resizing.pdf}} \textit{ Resizing --} Lengthens or shortens the selected text to fit within the specified space.
+The interaction is triggered by starting a dragging motion from the right edge of the text (\Cref{fig:directManipulations}.\aptLtoX[graphic=no,type=html]{\raisebox{-2pt}{ }}{\icon{figures/tools/resizing.pdf}}).
 The modification is meaning-preserving.
 As such, shortening often removes words, while lengthening adds words non-essential to the core meaning of the text.
 Large expansions of a text selection might result in added descriptions and new sentences.

-\icon{figures/tools/rotating.pdf}\textit{ Rotating --} Reorders the words in the selected text.
+\aptLtoX[graphic=no,type=html]{\raisebox{-2pt}{ }}{\icon{figures/tools/rotating.pdf}} \textit{ Rotating --} Reorders the words in the selected text.
 The interaction is activated through a dragging motion starting on one of the four corner handles.
-The further the rotation thumb is moved from the center, the further the words are moved away from their original position (\Cref{fig:directManipulations}.\icon{figures/tools/rotating.pdf}).
+The further the rotation thumb is moved from the center, the further the words are moved away from their original position (\Cref{fig:directManipulations}.\aptLtoX[graphic=no,type=html]{\raisebox{-2pt}{ }}{\icon{figures/tools/rotating.pdf}}).
 For example, rotating ``The ball was kicked by Lisa'' reorders the words by using the active instead of the passive voice: ``Lisa kicked the ball''.